alialamshahi/SilverStripe-Tino/README.md

  * Add the following to your `mysite/_config.php` file.
 Remove any existing `SSViewer::set_theme` lines and replace it with the following line:

 		SSViewer::set_theme("tino");

+* Updating the current theme in SilverStripe can also be done by changing the current theme in the Site Configuration panel (http://yoursite.com/admin/settings).

+ * Don't forget to explicitly create database tables and flush the cash by calling `yoursite.com/dev/build?flush=1`.